chef/automate/components/docs-chef-io/content/automate/ha_backup_restore.md

 ## Backup Types

-You can backup the Chef Automate HA data either using an External file-system (EFS) or Amazon's S3 bucket.
+You can backup the Chef Automate HA data using an External file system (EFS) or Amazon's S3 bucket.

-### What is EFS System?
+### EFS System

 External file system refers to any non-volatile storage device external to the computer.
 It can be any storage device that serves as an addition to the computer's primary storage, RAM, and cache memory.
 EFS aids in backing up the data used for future restores or disaster recovery, long-term archiving of data that is not frequently accessed, and storage of non-critical data in lower-performing, less expensive drives.
 These systems do not directly interact with the computer's CPU (Central Processing Unit).

-External file systems include devices such as Solid-state drives (SSDs), Hard disk drives (HDDs), Cloud storage, CD-ROM drives, DVD drives, Blu-ray drives, USB flash drives, SD cards, Tape drives.
+External file systems include devices such as Solid-state drives (SSDs), Hard disk drives (HDDs), Cloud storage, CD-ROM drives, DVD drives, Blu-ray drives, USB flash drives, SD cards, and Tape drives.

-### What is Amazon's S3 Bucket?
+### Amazon's S3 Bucket

 An Amazon S3 bucket is a public cloud storage resource available in Amazon Web Services (AWS) Simple Storage Service (S3), an object storage offering.
 Amazon S3 buckets, similar to file folders, store objects consisting of data and its descriptive metadata.
 Amazon S3 is a program built to store, protect, and retrieve data from *buckets* at any time from anywhere on any device such as websites, mobile apps, archiving, data backups and restorations, IoT devices, enterprise application storage, and providing the underlying storage layer for your data lake.

 With the AWS Free Usage Tier*, you can get started with Amazon S3 for free in all regions except the AWS GovCloud Regions.
 [See](https://aws.amazon.com/s3/) for more information.

-## Taking Backup with Amazon S3 Bucket
+## Backup with Amazon S3 Bucket

-This section explains how to take backup for External Elastic Search (ES) and Postgres-Sql to the Amazon S3 bucket.
+This section explains how to take backup for External Elastic Search (ES) and PostgreSQL to the Amazon S3 bucket.

-{{< note >}}

-Ensure you perform the backup configuration before deploying the Chef Automate High Availability (HA) cluster.

-{{< /note >}}
+{{< note >}} Ensure you perform the backup configuration before deploying the Chef Automate High Availability (HA) cluster. {{< /note >}}

 ### Pre-Backup Configurations

 - Configure an [Amazon S3 storage bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html).
 - Configure [External Elasticsearch](https://docs.chef.io/automate/install/#configuring-external-elasticsearch).
-- Configure AWS credentials and generate access key ID and secret access key.
+- Configure AWS credentials and generate **access key ID** and **secret access key**.
 - Create an IAM user in your AWS account to access the S3 bucket.
-- Provide `AdministratorAccess`, `APIGatewayAdministrator` (for AWS, AmazonAPIGatewayAdministrator), `S3FullAccess` (for AWS, AmazonS3FullAccess)permissions to IAM user.
+- Provide `AdministratorAccess`, `APIGatewayAdministrator` (for AWS, AmazonAPIGatewayAdministrator), `S3FullAccess` (for AWS, AmazonS3FullAccess) permissions to IAM user.
 - Add the IAM role to the IAM user.
 - Create an IAM policy to be associated with an IAM role.
 On Elasticsearch Access Policy, associate the ARN to the resource section of your bucket.
 - Ensure the Chef Automate has basic [permissions](https://docs.chef.io/automate/backup/#aws-s3-permissions) to run backup operation.
 - Ensure the statuses of Chef Automate services are up and running.
-You can check the status by typing the command, `sudo chef-automate status`.
+You can check the status by running the command, `sudo chef-automate status`.
 - Create `.toml` file.

 ### Backup Procedure

 1. Navigate to your deploy workspace.
 For example, `cd /hab/a2_deploy_workspace`.
-2. Create directory `configs` by typing the command, `mkdir configs`.
+2. Create directory `configs` by running the command `mkdir configs`.
-3. Create *.toml* file by typing command, `vi /configs/automate.toml`.
+3. Create *.toml* file by running the command, `vi /configs/automate.toml`.
-4. Copy the following Ruby code into this file by altering the value of *bucket* with `bucket-name` and *name* with `bucket-name`.
+4. Copy the following Ruby code into the above-created file by altering the value of *bucket* with `bucket-name` and *name* with `bucket-name`.

 ``` ruby
 [global.v1.external.elasticsearch.backup]

     enable = true
     location = "s3"

 [global.v1.external.elasticsearch.backup.s3]